 Keith and Neil have gone back to basics, with local geographic and English cultural histories, portrayals of the main events, and histories of the main protagonists – Harold Godwinson and William II of Normandy – and their families, they have put together a book of interlocking essays.
 These tell the history of 1066 as accurately but briefly, and above all as enjoyably as possible.
 Where alternative explanations or doubts arise they discuss these logically and candidly, and raise the odd question.

-Keith Foord and Neil Clephane-Cameron were advised by historian Prof. John Gillingham, but the words of the book are all theirs!
+Keith Foord and Neil Clephane-Cameron were advised by historians Prof. David Bates and Prof. John Gillingham, but the words of the book are all theirs!

 · 232 pages Metric Crown Quarto ISBN 978-1-903099-09-4